Condense

 • Scaling stream processors must match Kafka partition strategy, but often isn’t coordinated.

 What begins as a cost-saving move can spiral into fragmented engineering effort unless these gaps are addressed holistically.
+Question that enterprises usually ask themselves is "Will I need to hire a team just to manage the rest of the pipeline?"

 Evaluating the Leading Managed Kafka Offerings